Museum Donation Appraisal Checklist: Questions to Ask Before You Hire

 For archives, books, photographs, or multi-item gifts, prepare an inventory with box, folder, item, or group-level structure.

-Flag restrictions, promised uses, copyright or literary-rights questions, conservation concerns, and any known missing documentation.
+Flag restrictions, promised uses, copyright or literary-rights questions, conservation concerns, and missing documentation.

 Common questions